Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Numerical Modeling of Sensitivity

-where $\vec{B_0}=B_0 \vec{e_z}$ is the static magnetic field in the cavity.
-Treating the static magnetic field as a carrier field with zero frequency and applying second quantization to the fluctuation component, this system can be effectively included in the general framework discussed in Sec.\,\ref{sec:energy}.
-With only the first cavity resonant mode considered, gain in this proposal could be given by the following form:
+{This system also closely follows the energetic quantum limit, with the carrier being static magnetic field.
+Optical gain of this proposal is given by:}

-In the system, energy is stored in the static magnetic field inside the cavity, with $\bar{\cal E}=\frac{B_0^2}{2\mu_0}V$. $\Delta$ and $\gamma$ is the angular frequency and bandwidth of the first cavity resonant mode.
+{where $B_0$ is the strength of static magnetic field, $\Delta$ and $\gamma$ is the angular frequency and bandwidth of the first cavity resonant mode.}

 Due to the outgoing field is centered at the radio and microwave frequency bands, squeezing and photon counting are challenging to implement in this proposal.
-Consequently, in the modeling, we select vacuum homodyne as the readout method, with its SNR level and minimum detectable threshold given by:
+Consequently, in the modeling, we select vacuum homodyne as the readout method, { with the static magnetic field itself being the carrier, and the direct measurement quantity is the total power within the cavity.} The SNR level and minimum detectable threshold are given by:

-As an example, we model the performance of cylindrical cavity with a height-to-radius ratio of 1:5, And the static magnetic field is set as 5T.
-The sensitivity peak is at the first resonant mode of cavity.
-At the same time, the primary restriction of the Q factor of design is Ohmic loss.
-Here, we set \( \gamma \) as a frequency independent constant of $1k$Hz.
-At the same time, we estimate the sky-averaged antenna response, which is not yet well-studied, as $\bar{\alpha^2}(f)\sim 1$, which would not introduce order-of-magnitude difference to the fundamental limit.
+In the modeling of detectable threshold, we set the static magnetic field as 5T, and estimate detection bandwidth \( \gamma \) as a frequency independent constant of $1\, \rm kHz$.
+For the sky-averaged antenna response, which is not yet well-studied, we estimated it as $\overline{{a}^2}(f)\sim 1$, which would not introduce order-of-magnitude difference to the fundamental limit.
+In Fig.\,\ref{fig:limits} in the main text, we present two specific benchmarks to numerically illustrate the sensitivity limits of EM cavity designs:

-To compare the detection capabilities of a single resonant EM cavity and laser interferometer, we firstly calculated the detection limit for \( \Omega_{\mathrm{GW}} \) for prototypes of individual detector with peak sensitivity at 1MHz , shown in Fig.\,\ref{fig:cav}.
-We could see that, even with the absence of squeezing, the quantum limit of EM cavity still largely exceeding the loss limit of interferometer, primarily due to the large energy storage in the system.
-The total energy in an EM cavity with resonant frequency of $\approx 1MHz$ can reach \( 10^{13} \) J, significantly exceeding the \( \sim 5 \) J in a laser interferometer operating at the same frequency.
-The immense energy stored in the system actually brings a far superior energetic quantum limit to this design.

-The broadband detectable threshold by combining the peak sensitivity of multiple EM cavity under different parameter setting is given by:

-Noticing that, since \( {\cal E} \propto L^3 \propto f^{-3} \) in this proposal, size and energy is actually a big challenge for feasibility for the detection of signal at kHz range.
-For instance, setting the central frequency to 10 kHz would require a cavity height of approximately 30 km, along with immense energy storage.
-Due to technical constraints, this design remains a proof of principle at the current stage.
-Technically, the MHz and GHz frequency ranges are more likely to be within the scope of this proposal.